pauradev/pages/pages/01.Blog/04.blog-posts/08.2018-holiday-order-deadlines/item.md

 ### 'Tis The Season

 The holiday season is right around the corner which means it's time to start thinking about holiday orders!
-One of the most important things to consider when it comes to holiday orders is shipping time!
-As a seller, you will want to ensure that purchases made at your store will arrive on time for the holidays.
-It's the season of giving and there's nothing more frustrating than being left empty handed because a gift arrived late.
+One of the most important things to consider when it comes to holiday orders is shipping time.
 <br><br>
 How can you make sure your customers get their gifts on time? <span style="color:red">**SHARE these holiday order deadlines**.</span>